2025–26 Cruz Azul season: Pre-season and friendlies

 On 9 June 2025, Cruz Azul announced their plans to head to Morelos for a pre-season tournament held in Zacatepec.
 This competition would include two confirmed friendly matches against León and either Atlante or Guadalajara, depending on their performance in the initial tournament rounds (either the final or a third-place playoff).
 A week later, a second friendly competition was confirmed, commencing with a match against Zacatepec, followed by a fixture against either Guadalajara or Santos Laguna.
 Subsequently, a third preparatory cup was announced, with Cruz Azul facing Once Caldas, and then either Mazatlán or Newell's Old Boys.
 On 12 September 2025, Cruz Azul announced they would return to the United States for a friendly match against Pumas UNAM, held in Sacramento, California, during the FIFA international break.
 On 16 September, a second friendly match was announced against León, held in Fresno, California.
+On 20 December 2025, in prepartation for the Clausura 2026 tournament, Cruz Azul announced a friendly cup match against Jaiba Brava, held in Ciudad Madero, Tamaulipas.
+On 8 January 2026, it was announced a friendly match against Atlas, held in Carson, California.
+Two weeks later, a friendly was announced against Atlético Nacional in San Jose, California.